Hey, I’m Emma!

-Adulting may be tough, but it doesn’t have to be boring.
-I’m here to provide travel advice when you want to go and delicious recipe for when you stay!
+I’m here to convince you that adulting may be tough, but it doesn’t have to be boring.
+I want to give you travel advice when you want to go and delicious recipes for when you stay!

 So what’s your thing?

 Our thing is living life actively.
-Choosing to not get sucked into the grind that feels like is always about to engulf your entire life.
+Choosing to not get sucked into the grind that feels like it’s about to engulf your life.
 To working hard AND fitting in travel, and to eating well even on a budget.
 We’re about figuring out how to chase your dreams and get the laundry done.
 You know, adulting.
 But adulting well.

 Who are you anyway?